doofinder/llm_composer/README.md

 end
 ```

-**Note:** Cost tracking calculates expenses based on the provider's pricing model and token usage.
-The cache backend stores pricing information to avoid repeated lookups and improve performance.
+**Note:** Cost tracking calculates expenses based on the pricing parameters you provide in the provider options.
+You must specify `input_price_per_million` and `output_price_per_million` when `track_costs: true` is enabled.
+Costs are calculated automatically using the `CostInfo` struct and are included in the response.

 ### Additional Features
 * Auto Function Execution: Automatically executes predefined functions, reducing manual intervention.